spryker/spryker-docs/docs/scos/dev/guidelines/making-your-spryker-shop-secure.md

 * `HttpConstants::GLUE_HTTP_STRICT_TRANSPORT_SECURITY_ENABLED`
 * `HttpConstants::GLUE_HTTP_STRICT_TRANSPORT_SECURITY_CONFIG`

-Server configuration can be tested with online tools like  [SSL Server Test](https://www.ssllabs.com/ssltest/).
+To test web server configuration, use online tools like [SSL Server Test](https://www.ssllabs.com/ssltest/).

-### Session security and session hijacking
+## Session security and hijacking

-Modern websites include many third-party Javascript libraries that could access the content of the page:
+Modern websites include many third-party JavaScript libraries that can access the content of the page:

-* To prevent access to session cookies from Javascript, Spryker sets the httponly attribute of the session cookie by default.
-It is advised to set this attribute for all sensitive cookies.
+* To prevent access to session cookies from Javascript, Spryker sets the HttpOnly attribute of the session cookie by default.
+We advise to set this attribute for all sensitive cookies.
-* In addition, when using TLS, a *secure* cookie flag can be used to instruct the browser to send this cookie back to the server only via an encrypted connection.
-These can be configured with `*_SESSION_COOKIE_SECURE` configuration keys.
+* When using TLS, you can use a `secure` cookie flag to instruct a browser to send this cookie back to the server only via an encrypted connection.
+To configure it, use the  `*_SESSION_COOKIE_SECURE` configuration keys.
-* To prevent session fixation, the session identifier is refreshed on login and logout events.
-It is suggested to implement the same behavior for other sensitive cookies if you use them in your shop.
+* To prevent session fixation, session identifier is refreshed on login and logout events.
+We recommend implementing the same behavior for other sensitive cookies if you use them in your shop.
-* Check that your web server configuration does not cut these flags from cookie headers.
+* Make sure that your web server configuration does not cut these flags from cookie headers.
-* Pay attention to `*_SESSION_COOKIE_DOMAIN` to match only your domain to disallow the browser to send the cookie to another domain or subdomain.
+* Make sure that `*_SESSION_COOKIE_DOMAIN` matches only your domain to disallow a browser to send the cookie to another domain or subdomain.
-* Never send a session ID as a GET parameter of a URL, because these can be logged in logs or forwarded to external websites in HTTP Referer header.
+* Never send a session ID as a GET parameter of a URL, because the ID can be logged in logs or forwarded to external websites in HTTP Referer header.

 ### Cross-site request forgery (CSRF)